 Kirkland is planning for the next 20 years.
 Critical to that planning is the need to evaluate the strengths and weaknesses of the City Transportation System and identify future projects that respond to growth and keep Kirkland moving.

-As part of the City’s Comprehensive Plan Update, a Transportation Master Plan is being developed to set policy and to help prioritize future transportation projects needed in Kirkland through the year 2035.
+As part of the City’s Comprehensive Plan Update, a Transportation Master Plan was developed to set policy and to help prioritize future transportation projects needed in Kirkland through the year 2035.
 These projects will support safety, mobility, commerce, quality of life, and connectivity for all modes of transportation.

 The City Council has adopted a goal of reducing reliance on single-occupancy vehicles and improving connectivity and multimodal connectivity to maintain or enhance travel times, safety, health, and transportation choices.
 The Transportation Master Plan will help to create a balanced transportation system that meets this goal.